 Note: You can only edit the default ICMP settings; you cannot create a new set of ICMP settings.

 To configure Protocol Settings:

 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
 The Protocol Settings dialog appears.
+Ipswitch WhatsConnected for WhatsUp Gold

 To create a new set of protocol credentials: